Ondřej Mottl

 The next sections of the presentation will expain setup of each of these GUI clients.
 You only need to choose one!

 Make sure you have the latest version of R installed.
-You can check the version by running:
+You can check the version by running the following code in R Console:

 Install the newest version of R from CRAN.